Welcome to Haik's German Autohaus

 The Value of Accurate Information

 In diagnosing an ABS failure on a BMW 325i, the trouble code read that the right rear wheel speed sensor (at the right rear wheel) was giving an improbable signal.
 If we would simply go by the trouble code and replace the sensor, we would be disappointed.
 Using the technical information provided by an electrical wiring diagram, we see that the two wires at the wheel sensor both lead to the ABS control unit (computer).
 With other technical information provided on testing the wheel speed sensor, we determine whether the sensor is working or not.
 In this case, the sensor is working properly despite the code.
 It is the ABS control unit (in the engine compartment) which is faulty and needs to be replaced.
-Even a simple oil change requires information of specific oil required, viscosity and capacity.
-I find myself looking up oil specifications every time I do an oil change

 Up-to-date information is essential.
 Information undergoes changes and updates for various reasons.
-When the Audi and Volkswagen 1.8T turbo engine came out in 1998 the oil recommended was a regular oil with a 5W30 viscosity.
+When the Audi and Volkswagen 1.8T turbo engine came out in 1998, the oil recommended was a regular oil with a 5W30 viscosity.
 The engines ran into severe problems when the turbos cooked the engine oil and the particles clogged the oil pick-up tube to the oil pump, starving the engine of proper lubrication.
 Today that information has been revised.
 Volkswagen and Audi recommend that the 1.8T use synthetic oil with a 5W40 viscosity.
 Around 1995 to 1996 when most German car manufacturers came out with electronically controlled transmissions, Mercedes, BMW, Porsche, Audi, Volkswagen, all called their new synthetic transmission fluid a “lifetime” fluid which never needed changing.
 Due to the amount of premature transmission failures, they have all revised their claims and now recommend transmission fluid changes as frequent as every 40K miles.
+This updated information is vital.

 Repairs & Services We Perform